AlexanderCollins/TurboDRF

 'books.book.title.read',

-# Note: no price permissions - viewers can't see prices at all
+# No price permission - can't see price

 }